1886 Rotterdam II later Edam III

 She then made 24 roundtrips from Amsterdam before returning to the Rotterdam to New York service.

-From the Rotterdam (II) a curious artefact remains, a first class wash basin.
+From the Rotterdam (II) a curious artefact survived.
+A first class wash basin.
 (Collection of the late Clive Hellinga).
 Above the washbasin was a brass container which the Steward filled with water.
 The used water was drained into a container under the washbasin and then later removed.
 This was quite luxurious for the 1880s’s.

 The ss Rotterdam (II) at anchor in Kiel, with a tender platfrom alongside to enable guests to go ashore.

-She did not return to the North Atlantic but was assigned on the 2nd, of June to make an “excursion” the first company cruise to the opening to the Kieler Kanal.
+She did not return to the North Atlantic but was assigned on the 2nd, of June to make an “excursion”, the first company cruise, to the opening to the Kieler Kanal.
 (Officially the Kaiser Wilhelm Kanal and later Nord – Ost see Kanal).
-For this auspicous occasion the company send over the Sr. captain of the company Commodore Bonjer.
+For this auspicous occasion the company send over the Sr. captain of the company Commodore Frederik Bonjer.

 She left Rotterdam on the 15th. of June and called at Copnehagen (17/18 June) and then at Kiel between 19 and the 22nd.
-The ss Rotterdam was the first foreign merchant vessel to transverse the canal on 21 June.
+The ss Rotterdam (II) was the first foreign merchant vessel to transverse the canal on 21 June.
 And she was chosen as the Kingdom of the Netherlands was a neutral State and thus there would be no diplomatic incident with the greater powers in the world of “who would go first”.
-On board were 180 guests and the ship was back in Rotterdam on 15 June.
-The company had hoped that 400 people would have signed on, but the Netherlands were not yet ready for cruising and thus it was not until 1910 that HAL made the next cruise, but that was a foreing charter)
+On board were 180 guests and the ship was back in Rotterdam on 25 June.
+The company had hoped that 400 people would signed on but the Netherlands were not yet ready for cruising and thus it was not until 1910 that HAL made the next cruise. (and even that was a foreing charter)

 After her cruise, she made 2 more roundtrips to New York from Rotterdam and after the last one she ended up in Amsterdam again (14 November 1895).
 The ship was renamed in Edam (III).
 A name change necessary due to the arrival of a new Rotterdam (nbr.
 III) .
 Passenger accommodation became 87 First, 70 Second, and 650 Third Class.
 Call sign: NMTD.
 The ship sailed then on the Amsterdam to New York service.